Ganden Tripa

 The head of the Gelugpa order is the Ganden Tripa and not, as is often misunderstood, the Dalai Lama.
 It is also often misunderstood that the Ganden Tripa is the same person as the abbot of Ganden monastery.
 Ganden has two abbots, the abbot of Ganden Shartse and the abbot of Ganden Jangtse, and neither of them can be the Ganden Tripa unless they have also served as abbot of Gyumay or Gyuto tantric colleges.
 See 'Mode of Appointment' below.

-The Ganden Tripa is an appointed office, not a reincarnation lineage.
+The Ganden Tripa is an appointed office directly by Lama Tsongkhapa to Gyaltsab Je, not a reincarnation lineage.
 It is awarded on the basis of merit which is the basis of his hierarchical progression.
-Since the position is held for only a 7-year term, there have been many more Ganden Tripas than Dalai Lamas to date (102 as against 14).
+Since the position is held for only a 7-year term, there have been many more Ganden Tripas than Dalai Lamas to date (104 as against 14).

 Je Tsongkhapa (1357–1419), who founded the Gelug, is the first Ganden Tripa.
 After Tsongkhapa's death, his teachings were held and kept by Gyaltsab Je and Khedrub Je who were the next abbots of Ganden monastery.
 The lineage has been held by the Ganden Tripas.